jkrescue/jk_README_demo/VIV/README.md

    - Rename the folder name as PaddleScience if not

-   - Change working directory to PaddleScience
+   - Change working directory to PaddleScience`cd PaddleScience`

    - Install dependent libraries by `pip install -r requirements`